-7 ways to survive without an AC in your apartment
+How to stay cool with no AC in your apartment - amNewYork

 Find your body’s cool zones.

-To keep yourself from feeling like you're in the sauna, get to know some of your body’s cooling zones.
-Where there is a pulse, there is a way—to stay cool.
+To keep yourself from feeling like you’re in the sauna, get to know some of your body’s cooling zones.
+Where there is a pulse, there is a way — to stay cool.
 Your wrists, neck and the inside of your elbows are good places to start.
 Apply an ice pack to these areas to cool down quicker.
 Dip your clean feet in an ice bath.
 When it’s time for bed, spread your body out like a bird to allow air to circulate.

 Head to the pool.

-For when a cold shower just doesn't cut it, the city offers free public pools that stay open from 11 a.m. to 7 p.m.
-Here's where to find one near you.
+For when a cold shower just doesn’t cut it, the city offers free public pools that will stay open from 11 a.m. to 7 p.m.
+Friday to Sunday.
+Here’s where to find one near you.

 The DOH also suggests finding cooling centers closest to you by calling 311 (TTY: 212-504-4115) or visiting the NYC Cooling Center Finder at www.nyc.gov/beattheheat.